issamedine/Posts-MERN-GraphQL-Apollo/README.md

 # Posts-MERN-GraphQL-Apollo
 ```
-We will build a small posts app using GraphQL, Express, React, Hooks & Apollo.
+I will build a small posts app using GraphQL, Express, React, Hooks & Apollo.

 - How to run the project ?